Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/hammer_of_thunderbolts.md

+---
+category: items
+layout: page
 name: Hammer of Thunderbolts
-type: weapon
+tag: weapon

-# Hammer of Thunderbolts
+title: Hammer of Thunderbolts
+---

 _Weapon (maul), legendary_

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.